Francais

 MEFT logo Taratra logo UA logo

-Ministry of Environment, Forests and Tourism (Madagascar) Taratra Reny sy Zaza Department of Animal Biology, University of Antananarivo
+Ministry of Environment, Ecology, Ocean and Forests (Madagascar) Taratra Reny sy Zaza University of Antananarivo

-MEFT is the Malagasy ministry that oversees forest and biodiversity protection in Madagascar.
+MEEMF is the Malagasy ministry that oversees forest and biodiversity protection in Madagascar.
 We collaborate with and assist their staff at the Regional office at Antsirabe and the District office at Ambatolampy.
-MEFT was a key collaborator in the reforestation initiative started in 2005.
+MEEMF was a key collaborator in the reforestation initiative started in 2005, and our ongoing conservation efforts.
 Taratra Reny zy Zaza is a local community organization in Mahatsinjo including traditional midwives, mothers and young women.
 Sadabe collaborates with Taratra to promote activities designed to improve education, health and prosperity of local women and children.
-All Sadabe research at Tsinjoarivo has been conducted collaboratively with the Department of Animal Biology (the home department of Jean-Luc Raharison) and Prof. L. Rabetafika.
+All Sadabe research at Tsinjoarivo has been conducted collaboratively with the University of Antananarivo, specifically through the Department of Paleontology and Biological Anthropology (DPAB) and the Department of Animal Biology (DBA).

-The Auvergne Region of France is sponsoring a rural development project in the Vakinankaratra Region of Madagascar.
-We are collaborating with Auvergne representatives in the development of ecotourism and craft industries at Tsinjoarivo.
+SADABE is proud to be a member organization of the Lemur Conservation Network, which was established in 2014 to link various organizations implicated in efforts to conserve Madagascar's lemurs.
 Chimp'n'sea is an NGO dedicated to wildlife conservation, especially of primates and marine ecosystems.
 We are working with Chimp'n'sea to run "vEcotours" (virtual ecotourism over internet) at Tsinjoarivo.

 Organizations that have provided financial support - Thank You!